Scheduling Screenwriting: How to Find Time to Write

-Whether you are hoping to finish your movie-length drama script or just want to write a one-act play, setting reasonable goals can help you finally finish any writing project.
-While free-writing is fun and great for generating ideas, having short and long-term goals can ensure that you finish your creations and beat writer’s block.
+Whether you hope to finish your movie-length drama script or just want to write a one-act play, setting reasonable goals can help you finally finish any writing project.
+While free writing is fun and great for generating ideas, having short and long-term goals can ensure that you finish your creations and beat writer’s block.

-Your goals can be based on an amount of words per day or how long you should devote to writing daily.
-Make sure you set yourself a goal that is specific, and doable!
+Your goals can be based on a daily word count or how long you should write daily.
+Make sure you set yourself a goal that is specific and doable!

 Set a Consistent Time to Write Daily